Bradley Whitford

-Early life
+Early life and education

 Bradley Whitford was born in Madison, Wisconsin, to Genevieve Louie and George Van Norman Whitford.
 Between the ages of three and 14, he lived in Wayne, Pennsylvania.
 He grew up in a Quaker household.
 In an appearance on Live with Kelly and Mark on October 13, 2025, he said, "I am from a strange family.
 My parents... they lived very long lives...
 It would have been their 89th (wedding) anniversary...
 I have a sister, same parents, 85 years old, 19 or 20 years older than me.
 They (his parents) had three (children).
 (Ten years later they had) my brother Dave...
 I grew up watching my older siblings raise families."
 His mother, a poet, later lived in Chestnut Hill, Philadelphia.

 Whitford graduated from Madison East High School in Madison in 1977.
 He majored in English and theater at Wesleyan University in Middletown, Connecticut, and was a roommate of producer Paul Schiff, the brother of his future West Wing cast mate Richard Schiff.
 Whitford graduated with a Bachelor of Arts degree in 1981.
 He then studied drama at the Juilliard School in Manhattan, New York where he was a member of "Group 14".
 Wendell Pierce, an actor is also from Group 14.

 The NBC series Who Do You Think You Are? explored Whitford's ancestry in an August 2022 episode, including ancestors who fought in a crucial American Civil War battle, the Battle of Vicksburg.